rbachawal/Mywork/Motr/MotrCodeStyle.md

       (Rationale: enums (as opposed to #defines) have types, visible in a debugger, etc.)

-  * inline functions are preferable to macros
+  * Inline functions are preferable to macros

       (Rationale: type-checking, sane argument evaluation rules.);

-  * not inline functions are preferable to inline functions, unless performance measurements show otherwise.
+  * Not inline functions are preferable to inline functions, unless performance measurements show otherwise.

       (Rationale: breakpoint can be placed within a non-inline function.
 Stack trace is more reliable with non-inline functions.
 Instruction cache pollution is reduced.);

-  * macros should be used only when other language constructs cannot achieve the required goal.
+  * Macros should be used only when other language constructs cannot achieve the required goal.
 When creating a macro take care to:

       - evaluate arguments only once,